 However, if an application is lodged less than three months prior to the expiry date, the holder must seek Ministerial Consent in a separate written submission to the Department, providing reasons as to why the application was late - this may attract fees.
 Failure to make an application prior to the expiry date will result in the tenement being expired.

-If a tenement has not reported any production in the period prior to the expiry date, a statement of intent may be requested to be accompanied with the renewal application.
+If a tenement has not reported production in the period prior to the expiry date, a statement of intent may be requested with the renewal application.
 The statement of intent must set out the future plans for the conduct of mining operations.